 - Butter and flour a 8″ or 9″ square glass baking dish.

-- In a large mixing bowl, mix flour, sugars, lemon zest and cinnamon.
+- In a large mixing bowl, mix flour, sugars, lemon zest, cinnamon and salt.

 - Add oil and lemon juice.
 Mix until flour is fully incorporated into a crumbly texture like wet sand with clumps.